Conquest of Coron (1532): Siege

-Doria ordered the fleet in a semi-circle around the Coron isthmus with the sailing ships as close to land as possible, using armored skiffs to anchor the them from afar while under enemy fire.
+Doria ordered the fleet in a semi-circle around the Coron isthmus with the sailing ships as close to land as possible, using armored skiffs to anchor them from afar while under enemy fire.
 Ensured the positions, he built floating siege ramps on bridges between the naus, high enough to reach the walls of the fortress and manned by rodeleros.
 To provide cover fire for them, he placed arquebusiers, musketeers and even light artillery in the ships' rigging, innovatively fitting pairs of culverins and falconets on the topsails of the two biggest naus, therefore enabling the Christians to fire in a greater angle.

 He also placed 35 of the galleys tied by their sterns in pairs back to back, divided in three groups of six pairs, in order to bombard the place while moving continuously so they would not be hit back by enemy fire.
-The galleys at the front would advance to fire their bow guns, after which the galleys at the back would tow them away from enemy range while reloading, with the groups alternately advancing and falling back.
+The galleys at the front would advance to fire their bow guns, after which the galleys at the back would tow them away from enemy range while reloading, with the groups alternately advancing and falling back, as in volley fire.
 The infantry and the rest of the artillery disembarked at both sides of the istums, commanded by Jerónimo de Mendoza and Girolamo Tuttavilla, Count of Sarno.
 The artillery was thus placed in three sections.

 Bombardment of the fortress began on September 12, firing on it from over 170 artillery pieces.
 A first assault by Sarno through a breached wall was repulsed with 300 dead, which a more cautious Mendoza subsequently decided not to try from his side yet.
 To prevent the attack of possible relief forces, they built entrenched and bastions.
 It was rather the siege engines which decided the battle, as the ramps were placed against the fortress' battlements and allowed the Spanish to assault them directly.
 The rodeleros overwhelmed quickly the defenders, who abandoned the walls and took refuge in the citadel while the Christians sacked the place.

-The following day, Turkish reinforcements came by land in the form of 700 horsemen led by Zadar, from the nearby garrison of Laconia.
+The following day, a Christian Greek warned about Turkish reinforcements coming by land in the form of 700 horsemen led by Zadar, from the nearby garrison of Laconia.
 He was first repulsed by Erasmo Doria, who turned the galleys' artillery against him, forcing him to take a detour and attack instead the Christian camp defended by Teodoro Spinola.
 However, with the help of 300 arquebusiers sent by Sarno, Zadar and the Ottoman cavalry were trapped in a moat, being either defeated or wiped out according to the version.
 The Christian collected the corpses' head and placed them in front of the citadel to reduce the morale of the defenders, who eventually surrendered on September 21.

 Doria allowed the Ottomans of the city to leave with their wives and children, except by a group of Jews he retained as hostages.
 However, local Greeks capitalized on the chance to ambush the leaving Ottomans and kill most of them.